 Kenya is definitely a safe country to visit, especially for people going on organised game drives with private guides as you will do with us.
 There are definitely some places to avoid in big cities like Nairobi or Mombasa, but – as with all big cities – by taking some precautions, you will be fine.
-We advise for example to only leave the hotel at night with a driver, and not to go strolling around by yourself.
+We advise, for example, to leave the hotel at night with a driver and not to go strolling around alone.
 Also be aware not to wear big and visible jewellery, and keep an eye on your valuables.

 Know the time difference

 Los Angeles: – 10 hours

 New York: – 7 hours